SoFi 728X900

 Research

 Research the scholarship opportunities available to you.
 You should have a good idea about what your options are before you begin submitting scholarship applications.
 There are millions of scholarships available, but you won't qualify for all of them.
-Gathering information about your options should help you prioritize the offers in which you are interested.
+Gathering information about your options should help you prioritize the best offers for you.

 Prepare

 Research should give you an idea of the criteria for the scholarships for which you qualify.
-If you fall short in any areas like community service or extracurricular activities, get involved while you have the chance, and establish a background in these areas.
+If you fall short in any areas, like community service or extracurricular activities, establish a background in these areas by getting involved while you have the chance.
 Additionally, build your writing skills.
-This is critical because most merit scholarships require that you respond to an essay question or submit a writing sample.
-Prepare a couple of solid essays on vanilla topics like your future goals or interests.
-These are good practice, and you might even be able to use them for some of the essay scholarships for which you are applying.
+This is critical; most merit scholarships require that you respond to an essay question or submit a writing sample.
+Prepare a couple of solid essays on common topics like future goals or interests.
+These are good practice, and you might even be able to repurpose them for some of the essay scholarships to which you eventually apply.

 Organize